matt-in-a-hat/youtube-pause/README.md

 ### TODO

-- Test when a video is paused due to buffering will it auto-continue after the user changes tab?
-Will this script catch that?
-- Investigate event pages instead of background page
+- Investigate event pages instead of background page?
+Will need to store registered tab ids though.
+And I doubt this extension is likely to be run on very low memory devices.

 - Add browser action popup which lists the open videos
   - Indicate which is the currently playing video